Kaihchen1230/JobFirst/document/persona.md

 Persona -Jie Lan
  ![Image of xinyan Liu](https://i.imgur.com/raYLPpc.jpg?1)
-## Basic information
+## Basic information:
 1. Name: xiyan Liu
 2. Age:32
-3. Job: Popeye¡¯s cashier at Flushing, her salary is 15$/hour.
+3. Job: Popeyeï¿½ï¿½s cashier at Flushing, her salary is 15$/hour.
 Totally 525 $ per week.
 4. Live in Brooklyn
 5. Single
 6. Family: live with parents and cousin in a public department.
 All of them came to America at 2016.
 7. Education: She has a bachelor degree in art design from Guangzhou University at China
 8. Background: She had 5 years of fashion design experience in China.
 She was a team leader of ten people in her pre-company.

-## Typical day
+## Typical day:
 She need to work 5 days a week.
 During her weekday, she needs to get up at 8:00 am.
 After breakfast and makeup, she needs to take N train to Flushing, which takes her more than 3 hours on the train.
 Once she arrives the store, she need to order food for customers without stop.
 Only when there is less customer around 2 pm, she can have half hour break to eat some food.
 She is a pre-fashion designer at China.
 She is not happy with this job.
-She can¡¯t discuss fashion design with her colleagues.
+She canï¿½ï¿½t discuss fashion design with her colleagues.
 Around 4 pm, she will finish her one day work and go home.
 During the weekend, she will attend an English ESL free workshops at Chinatown.
-But that is not a good organized class, she can¡¯t learn too much from that.
+But that is not a good organized class, she canï¿½ï¿½t learn too much from that.
 At nighttime, when she arrive home, she will spend some time on English and also watch some fashion design news.

 ## Needs:
 1. She want to learn more English in an organized way, instead of from some small non-organized workshop.
 2. She want to continue her career in fashion design, even a startup is ok for her.
 3. Have a master degree at America helps, but it takes a lot of time to prepare language test and gre or gmat.
 It also cost a lot of money.
 So this is not her first option now.

+Persona - Siddharth Rajan

+## Basic information
+1. Name: Sunny Zhang
+2. Age: 27
+3. Job: Assistant at family memberâ€™s business with little pay
+4. Lives in Brooklyn
+5. Married